-I love chicken and would choose it over any type of meat any time, any day.
-But sometimes, the fine line between my risking salmonella and chewing something like leather is a hard spot to find.
+I love chicken and given a choice, I almost always would choose it over beef or pork.
+But sometimes, the fine line between my risking salmonella and chewing something like sawdust is a hard spot to find.

-The solution to moist chicken meat?
+The answer to dry, flavorless meat?
 Brining!
-Chicken and other types of meat with less fat such as turkey and pork benefit from brining as the process permeates the meat with flavor and traps in the meat’s natural juices during cooking.
-An hour in the saltwater mixture before going into the oven, these brined roasted chicken pieces come out super juicy and flavorful.
+Chicken and other types of meat with less fat such as turkey and pork may benefit from this method as the process permeates the meat with flavor and traps in the natural juices during cooking.

 - 1/2 teaspoon garlic powder